-If you've searched around for Spanish language courses you're liable to have heard of Rocket Spanish.
+If you've searched around for Spanish courses you're liable to have heard of Rocket Spanish.
 Overall the course has a surprisingly positive reputation.
 (I say surprisingly because the course simply isn't as well known as others such as Rosetta Stone or Pimsleur).

 In this post we take an in depth look at Rocket Spanish to see how well it works with the Spanish language.